qjcg/talks/go-scratch-that-itch/slides.md

 - Small is different
 - Scratching itches
 - Some well-known itches
-- Why go philosophy and features are well-suited to programming in-the-small
+- Why Go philosophy and features are well-suited to programming in-the-small

 ---